Internet-Draft | autoconfig | March 2025 |

 This specification was created as an answer to these deficiencies and provides an alternative to DNS SRV.¶

-In the wild deployments from actual ISPs show that protocol-specific commands to find available authentication methods, e.g. IMAP CAPABILITIES
+Deployments in the wild from actual ISPs show that protocol-specific commands

-or POP3 CAPA
+or POP3

 , are not reliable.
-Many email servers advertize authentication methods that do not work.¶
+Many email servers advertize authentication methods

 Some IMAP servers are default configured to list all SASL authentication methods that have corresponding libraries installed on the system, independent on whether they are actually configured to work.
 The client receives a long list of authentication methods, and many of them do not work.
 Additionally, the server response may be only "authentication failed" and may not indicate whether the method failed due to lack of configuration, or because the password was wrong.
 Because some authentication servers lock the account after 3 failed login attempts, and it may also fail due to unrelated reasons (e.g. username form, wrong password, etc.), the client cannot blindly issue countless login attempts.
 Locking the account must be avoided.
 So, simply attempting all methods and seeing which one works is not an option for the email client.¶

-Additionally, some email servers advertize Kerberos / GSSAPI, but when trying to use it, the method fails, and also runs into a long 2 minute timeout in some cases.
+Additionally, some email servers advertize [Kerberos] / [GSSAPI], but when trying to use it, the method fails, and also runs into a long 2 minute timeout in some cases.
 End users consider that to be a broken app.¶

 Additionally, such commands are protocol specific and have to be implemented in multiple different ways.¶